American Psycho still startling 15 Years Later

 Still from American Psycho

 Patrick Bateman is a perfectionistic Wall Street banking executive who spends his nights going to fancy clubs and restaurants with his fiancée, Evelyn (Reese Witherspoon- Wild 2014, Walk the Line 2005), and other nights out with his fellow bankers, Timothy Bryce (Justin Theroux- Inland Empire 2006, Mulholland Drive 2001), Craig McDermott (Josh Lucas- Hulk 2003, A Beautiful Mind 2001), and David Van Patten (Bill Sage- Precious 2009, Mysterious Skin 2004).
 Bateman also has a secret life as a cold-blooded psychopath who murders his victims without a shred of remorse or regret.
-At a business meeting, Bateman is enraged when he finds out that Paul Allen (Jared Leto- Lord of War 2005, Fight Club 1999) has a business card which Bateman’s associates believe to be better than his.
-Paul also somehow managed to get a reservation as Dorsia, a restaurant which is almost impossible to get into.
+At a business meeting, Bateman is enraged when he finds out that Paul Allen (Jared Leto- Lord of War 2005, Fight Club 1999) has a business card that Bateman’s associates believe to be better than his.
+Paul also somehow managed to get a reservation at Dorsia, a restaurant that is almost impossible to get into.
 To vent his rage, Bateman goes out and murders a homeless man.
 At a Christmas party, Bateman encounters Paul and invites him out to dinner.
 After they meet at a restaurant called Texarkana, Bateman brings Paul back to his apartment and gets him drunk.
-Bateman then puts “Hip to be Square” by Huey Lewis and the News on his stereo, gives him a full review of the band history, and murders Paul with an axe.
+Bateman then puts “Hip to be Square” by Huey Lewis and the News on his stereo, gives him a full review of the band’s history, and murders Paul with an axe.
 He disposes of Paul’s body and goes to his apartment, leaving a message on his answering machine that says he went to London.
 The next day, Detective Donald Kimball (Willem Dafoe- Spider-Man 2002, The Boondock Saints 1999), who is investigating Paul’s disappearance, meets with Bateman in his office to discuss what he might know about it.

 Bateman then brings two prostitutes to Paul’s apartment, who he names Christie and Sabrina.
 After they have sex, Bateman roughs them up off-screen and lets them leave bloodied and bruised.
 The following day, Luis Carruthers (Matt Ross- The Aviator 2004, Face/Off 1997) interrupts a meeting between Bateman, Bryce, McDermott, and Van Patten to show off his business card.
 Jealous at how nice it is, Bateman decides to kill Luis in a bathroom.
 After he hesitates to strangle him, Luis kisses Bateman’s glove and reveals that he is sexually attracted to him.
 Disgusted, Bateman washes his glove and storms out.
 After he murders a model, Bateman invites his secretary, Jean (Chloe Sevigny- Zodiac 2007, Kids 1995) to his apartment with the intention of murdering her with a nail gun.
 He once again hesitates when he hears a message from Evelyn.
 Jean then leaves.
 The next night, Bateman brings Christie back to Paul’s apartment once again, along with a woman named Elizabeth.
-After killing Elizabeth during sex, Bateman chases Christie through the apartment complex and drops a chainsaw on her as she is running down a flight of stairs.
+After killing Elizabeth during sex, Bateman chases Christie through the apartment complex and drops a chainsaw on her as she runs down a flight of stairs.

 Still from American Psycho